-Submission requires remittance of the original, one (1) copy and five (5) CDs of the Grant Application.
+Submission requires remittance of the original document as well as one (1) copy and five (5) CDs of the Grant Application.
 Applications may be delivered via USPS, Fed Ex, DHL, UPS etc., hand delivered or couriered.
 COMPLETED APPLICATIONS MUST BE RECEIVED BY 2:00 P.M.
-WEDNESDAY, APRIL 28, 2010.
+FRIDAY, AUGUST 20, 2010.
 If the application is incomplete or non-responsive to submission requirements, it will not be entered into the review process.
 The applicant will be notified the application did not meet submission requirements.

 Timely and complete submissions are the responsibility of the applicant(s).
-The Department of Community Health welcomes completed submissions prior to the April 28, 2010 closing date however all submissions are final.
+The Department of Community Health welcomes completed submissions prior to the August 20, 2010 closing date however all submissions are final.
 ALL LATE APPLICATIONS WILL BE CONSIDERED NON-RESPONSIVE TO SUBMISSION REQUIREMENTS.